Dissipation-Shaped Quantum Geometry in Nonlinear Transport

-Recent years have witnessed intense theoretical efforts to interpret nonlinear transport through the lens of quantum geometry~\cite{ QGT_Provost_1980,QGT_PATI_1991,gao2014field,sodemann2015quantum,peotta2015superfluidity,nagaosa2017concept,wang2019ferroelectric,matsyshyn2019nonlinear,ma2019observation,xie2020topology,watanabe2020nonlinear,watanabe2021chiral,wang2021intrinsic,liu2021intrinsic,cayssol2021topological,du2021quantum,oiwa2022systematic,torma2023essay,das2023intrinsic,kirikoshi2023microscopic,shi2023berry,wang2024intrinsic,kaplan2024unification,liu2025quantum,zhu2025magnetic,ulrich2025quantum,qiang2025clarification}.
-Many of these efforts aim to identify ``intrinsic'' contributions, which are independent of dissipation strength ($\Gamma^0$) and are characterized by the quantum metric~\cite{QGT_Provost_1980,thouless1982quantized,berry1984quantal,QGT_PATI_1991,peotta2015superfluidity, xie2020topology,resta2011insulating,cayssol2021topological,torma2023essay}.
+Recent years have witnessed intense theoretical efforts to interpret nonlinear transport through the lens of quantum geometry~\cite{ QGT_Provost_1980,QGT_PATI_1991,gao2014field,sodemann2015quantum,peotta2015superfluidity,nagaosa2017concept,wang2019ferroelectric,matsyshyn2019nonlinear,ma2019observation,xie2020topology,watanabe2020nonlinear,watanabe2021chiral,wang2021intrinsic,liu2021intrinsic,cayssol2021topological,du2021quantum,oiwa2022systematic,torma2023essay,das2023intrinsic,kirikoshi2023microscopic,shi2023berry,wang2023quantum, gao2023quantum,hetenyi2023fluctuations, gao2024antiferromagnetic,wang2024intrinsic, kaplan2024unification, mehraeen2024quantum, liu2025quantum,zhu2025magnetic,qiang2025clarification,ulrich2025quantum, xiao2025proper,resta2025intrinsic, fontana2025quantum, mehraeen2025_gravity}.
+Many of these efforts aim to identify ``intrinsic'' contributions, which are independent of dissipation strength ($\Gamma^0$) and are characterized by the quantum metric~\cite{QGT_Provost_1980,thouless1982quantized,berry1984quantal,QGT_PATI_1991,peotta2015superfluidity, xie2020topology,resta2011insulating,cayssol2021topological,torma2023essay, xiao2025proper, resta2025intrinsic}.
 Despite significant progress, the field is plagued by inconsistencies.
 Different theoretical frameworks, including semiclassical wave-packet dynamics~\cite{gao2014field,wang2021intrinsic,liu2021intrinsic,qiang2025clarification}, quantum kinetics or Green's function methods~\cite{nagaosa2017concept,wang2019ferroelectric,matsyshyn2019nonlinear,watanabe2020nonlinear,watanabe2021chiral,du2021quantum,oiwa2022systematic,das2023intrinsic,kirikoshi2023microscopic,kaplan2024unification,wang2024intrinsic,zhu2025magnetic,ulrich2025quantum}, yield conflicting expressions for these ``intrinsic'' conductivities.

 We argue that these inconsistencies expose a fundamental physical misconception.
 The implicit assumption that the $\Gamma^0$ conductivity is universal, defined solely by the system Hamiltonian, is flawed.
 The NESS, which governs DC transport, is inextricably linked to the specific physical \textit{mechanism} of dissipation (Fig.~\ref{fig-schematic}).
-The analytical structure imposed by the mechanism dictates the precise procedure for taking the DC limit ($\omega \to 0$) followed by the $\Gamma$ expansion.
+The analytical structure of the non-equilibrium density matrix, imposed by the mechanism dictates the precise procedure for taking the DC limit ($\omega \to 0$) followed by the $\Gamma$ expansion.